45+ of the best post-Cyber Monday laptop deals right now—HP, Lenovo, Apple, Dell

 Prices were accurate at the time this article was published but may change over time.

-This article originally appeared on Reviewed: Post-cyber Monday laptop deals: 50+ best deals on HP, Lenovo, Apple, Dell
+This article originally appeared on Reviewed: Post-cyber Monday laptop deals: 45+ best deals on HP, Apple, Dell